PrachuryyaKaushik/AWED-FiNER/README.md

-# 🌍 AWED-FiNER: Agentic Web-based Entity Detector for Fine-grained Named Entity Recognition
+# 🌍 AWED-FiNER: Agents, Web apps, and Expert Detectors for Fine-grained Named Entity Recognition for 36 languages with 6.6 billion speakers
-**36 Languages | 6.6 Billion People | 2 Fine-grained Taxonomies**

-AWED-FiNER is a unified **Agentic AI Tool** designed to bridge the gap between global high-resource languages and vulnerable linguistic communities.
+AWED-FiNER agentic tool is a unified **Agentic AI Tool** designed to bridge the gap between global high-resource languages and vulnerable linguistic communities.
 It provides high-precision, Fine-grained Named Entity Recognition (FgNER) by routing queries to 36 specialized expert models.

 ## 🌟 Why AWED-FiNER?
 While standard Large Language Models (LLMs) are powerful, they often struggle with: